GRIDS 2 and Municipal Comprehensive Review

 1. Do we know what potential exists for intensification within the existing urban boundary, for example by development of the "Missing Middle" we have started hearing about?
 Do we know what incentives and disincentives exist for intensification within the current urban boundary, and how we might create more incentives?
 2. Have changes in population characteristics been considered in preparing this LNA, specifically the fact that baby boomers have begun to divest themselves of their single family detached homes, and are looking for other forms of housing?
 History shows us that it will take about 15 years for this bubble to move through, with an increased availability of detached homes during this time.

-sonja.depauw asked over 3 years ago
+sonja.depauw asked almost 4 years ago

 The missing middle has been considered in this exercise.
 There is intensification supply potential in areas that we call the ‘Neighbourhood’, and our Urban Official Plan has always encouraged intensification in these areas.
 It should be compatible intensification, and this is where the mid-rise, missing middle developments could fit.
 In terms of incentives for intensification, the City has pre-zoned areas where we anticipate seeing lots of growth (eg. downtown, future priority transit corridor, and areas around our GO stations).
 These areas as well as the Commercial and Mixed Use zoning allow for significant growth as-of-right, meaning that people can develop these lands for higher density and higher intensification uses without having to get additional planning approvals (like Rezoning).
 The City also has financial incentives in place for intensification, such as development charge exemption, park land dedication exemption, and programs for lands in the downtown Community Improvement Plan areas and other BIAs.
 The City needs to keep working on this moving forward, especially if we want to achieve the finalized intensification targets.
 With regard to the consideration of population characteristics in the LNA, these factors have been incorporated into the analysis.
 Consideration for the baby boomer generation moving out of their housing, and having that housing supply be taken into account into the land needs assessment.
 While this housing can accommodate a certain amount of the future population, the findings are that the baby boomer generation is aging out of their housing at a later timeframe, closer to 80 years old, and this is anticipated later in the planning horizon (approx. 2040).